 Parents love their children and will do anything to keep their kids safe.
 Parenting is also very difficult and often frustrating.
 Ask any parent and they will tell you a story about how they turned their back for one second only for their child to get into some trouble.
 Other parents will tell you stories of how they were so stressed or tired or distracted that they nearly left their child at the grocery store.
 One kind of parenting story that gets a lot of negative attention is one in which a parent leaves their child alone in a car.
 Most people know that this can sometimes be dangerous, especially on hot summer days.
 Not every instance of a child left alone in a car will result in incarceration.
 However, depending on your circumstances, you can go to jail for leaving a child alone in a car in New Jersey.
-The New Jersey child abuse defense attorneys at the Law Offices of John J. Zarych explain.
+The Atlantic City child abuse defense attorneys at the Law Offices of John J. Zarych explain.

 The Definition of Child Abuse in New Jersey

 In the State of New Jersey, there is not just one single charge for child abuse.
 Rather, there are a number of different terms and charges.
 There are different charges for things like abuse, neglect, abandonment, or endangerment, all of which may fall under the broader category of child abuse.
 The exact nature of the offense and the extent of the harm suffered by the child are both considered by prosecutors when determining the charges.

 Charges of child abuse are extremely serious and may result in lengthy prison terms.
 Charges that involve the willful and intentional abuse of a child, such as physical child abuse, tend to fall in this category.
 Other types of abuse, like neglect or endangerment, may occur because the parent or guardian failed to take any action to take care of the child.
 An example of negligence would be forgetting to feed a child or failing to take them to a doctor when they are sick.